visit-dav/largedata/help/about-download-links.md

 https://visit-dav.github.io/largedata/datarchives/foo
 ```

-This takes users to a page with more information about the dataset including all the
+This takes users to a page with more information about the file including all the
 download format options (e.g. `.7z`, `.tar.gz`, `.zip`, etc.) and their integrity checks.